Favourited 373 times

 There is a spare room in the main house.
 If there was more than one volunteer they would need to share a room and bathroom.
 There is also the option to stay in a detached wooden cabin, this would be pleasant in Summer.

-There is a train that leaves from Cape Town at about 16:30 everyday that arrives at a station approximately 5kms from the farm, from there we could pick you up.
 The farm is a 2 hour drive from Cape Town.
+Getting here is tricky but we do our best to assist.
 The farm is reasonably isolated and so the volunteer would need to be happy on their own.
 We have bikes and great mountain biking tracks, great hiking and scenery.
 We sometimes go into Worcester for events, but mostly we spend our time quietly on the farm.

 Internet access